-- Only a verified fully qualified domain name that has passed through section 3.2.2.2 Domain Name Ownership Authentication Procedure may be recorded as the subscriber certificate subject name's common name field attribute and certificate subject extension. - If the subscriber certificate is a multi-domain SSL/TLS certificate, only one of the fully qualified domain names in the certificate subject alternative name extension may be recorded as the subscriber certificate subject name's common name field attribute. - 3. 「.」,「-」or「 」(space) may not be the only characters recorded as the subscriber certificate subject field attribute.
-Also, no indication may be made that this value does not exist, is incomplete or not applicable. - 4.
-The symbol may not be included in the fully qualified domain name recorded in the subscriber certificate's certificate subject alternative name extension. - 5.
-See the description in section 7.1.2.2 Subscriber Certificate for the subscriber certificate's certificate subject alternative name extension criticality and format. - 6.
-Required / optional in the subscriber certificate subject distinguished name field explanation is as follows;
+- The common name field in the subject's distinguished name and each entry listed in the subject alternative name extension of subscriber certificates must contain the Fully-Qualified Domain Name validated by using the methods noted in Section 3.2.2.2. - 2.
+If the subscriber certificate is a multi-domain SSL/TLS certificate, only one of the fully qualified domain names in the certificate subject alternative name extension may be recorded as the subscriber certificate subject name's common name field attribute. - 3. 「.」,「-」 or 「 」 (space) may not be the only characters recorded as the subscriber certificate subject field attribute.
+Also, no indication may be made that this value does not exist, is incomplete or not applicable. - The symbol 「」 may not be included in the fully qualified domain name recorded in the subscriber certificate's certificate subject alternative name extension.

+- See the description in section 7.1.2.2 Subscriber Certificate for the subscriber certificate's certificate subject alternative name extension criticality and format. - Required / optional in the subscriber certificate subject distinguished name field explanation is as follows;